Bonky00/starting-Python/Part 2 - Setting Up Your First Python Workspace in VS Code.md

+# Part 2 - Setting Up Your First Python Workspace in VS Code
 Now that you have Python and VS Code installed, let's create a simple workspace to keep your files organized and write your first Python script.

 ### Step 1: Create a Project Folder